+One frame at a time, Reiniger would adjust the moving parts of her silhouette puppets.
 The multi-plane camera, operated by Carl Koch, sat atop two layers of glass tables, with a strong backlight at the bottom to give the images depth.
 One frame at a time, Reiniger would adjust the moving parts of her elaborate silhouette puppets, cut from black cardboard and joined by wire hinges.
 She studied human and animal movements to make her characters as expressive as possible.
 The background artists experimented with effects of their own: Bartosch created ocean waves and starlit skies with sand, soap and transparent cutouts; and Ruttmann used wax to conjure the flying horse and other magical transformations.
 As the camera was stationary, larger silhouettes and scaled backgrounds also had to be built for medium shots or close-ups.
 A total of 96,000 frames were culled from the filming, then edited together.

 By the time Prince Achmed premiered that day in May, German cinema luminaries like Lubistch and Murnau had already answered Hollywood’s siren call.
 The avant-garde, seduced by the French Dadaists and Surrealists, were flocking to Paris.
 Reiniger stayed in Berlin, working with Koch as her producer on short silhouette films.
 After the rise of the National Socialists in 1933, Reiniger and Koch tried unsuccessfully to get permanent visas elsewhere in Europe.
 Reiniger took jobs in London, where she worked for the famed GPO (General Post Office) film unit.
 In Paris, she created a fantasy sequence for G.W.
 Pabst’s Don Quichotte (1933), and made a shadow play for Jean Renoir’s La Marseillaise (1938).
 Eventually they were evacuated back to Berlin, where they managed to survive the war.
 The original negative of Prince Achmed, however, did not it was destroyed in the Battle of Berlin in 1945.
 When Reiniger and Koch were finally granted asylum by England in 1949, they left behind all her other films as well.